What if I do not agree with decisions about SEN provision?

 If you wish to register an appeal with the First Tier Tribunal (SEN and disability) you have to consider mediation first.
 This is called mediation advice.
 Once you have had the mediation advice you can then decide whether to go to mediation or not.

-Mediators must be trained and accredited and are independent of the local authority and Clinical Commissioning Group.
-PAC can help you decide if mediation is the right way forward.
+Mediators must be trained and accredited and are independent of the Local Authority and Clinical Commissioning Group.
+SENDIASS can help you decide if mediation is the right way forward.

 You can find out more about mediation in the SEND Code of Practice (11.13 to 11.38).